radiantearth/stac-spec/best-practices.md

 ### Versioning for Catalogs

-The STAC API [Version Extension](/api-spec/extensions/version) provides endpoints and semantics for keeping and accessing previous versions of Collections and Items.
+The [Items and Collections API Version Extension](./api-spec/extensions/version) provides endpoints and semantics for keeping and accessing previous versions of Collections and Items.
 The same semantics can be used in static catalogs to preserve previous versions of the documents and link them together.

 In order to achieve this, the static catalog must make sure that for every record created, a copy of the record is also created in a separate location and it is named with the version id adopted by the catalog.
 See [here](/api-spec/extensions/version#version-id) for recommendations on versioning schema.